2014 SEATTLE URBAN TREK RESULTS!

 - All Male

 You can also choose to join the Corporate Challenge.
 This matches the company you work for against other companies in the race.

 This is a test -- train hard for this event.
-The course is designed to be fun and accessible to generally fit skill levels, encompassing the core attractions of Seattle.
-In adventure racing, each team must apply its cognitive skills and physical abilities together to the constantly changing terrain of the urban wilderness.
+The course is designed to be fun and accessible to generally fit all skill levels, encompassing the core attractions of Seattle.
+In adventure racing, each team must apply their cognitive skills and physical abilities to the constantly changing terrain of the urban wilderness.
 You should be able to cover a 6-7 mile distance within 3 hours.